jeremy-ww/over-design/README.md

 ### Introduction

-A configurable building tools based on webpack@5.
+A configurable building tool that based on webpack@5.

 ### Quick Start